jinhongjung/pyrwr/README.md

 ## Output Format
 The default output of `pyrwr` contains the single source RWR score vector w.r.t. the given seed node as follows:
 ```
-# format : an RWR score
+# format : an RWR score of i-th node
 0.1232e-3
 0.2349e-4
 ...